You-Gao/Blog/_books/2025-01-01-democratizing-innovation.md

 The mechanical keyboard community, shortened keeb, is an example that immediately came to mind for me when Hippel was discussing how physical product manufacturers can work with users by taking the side-line to product development and instead focusing on producing parts for the community.
 The manufacturer's role here is to take the user-developed innovations in the keyboard community and do what they do with economies of scale to produce the base parts of kits that the users purchase.
 This story is what happened in the keyboard space.
 Manufacturers are following the rules Hippel as set out:

-> (1) Manufacturers may produce user-developed innovations for general commercial sale and/or offer a custom manufacturing service to specific users.
-(2) Manufacturers may sell kits of product-design tools and/or "product platforms" to ease users' innovation-related tasks.
+> "(1) Manufacturers may produce user-developed innovations for general commercial sale and/or offer a custom manufacturing service to specific users.
+(2) Manufacturers may sell kits of product-design tools and/or "product platforms" to ease users' innovation-related tasks."

 Many popular keyboard manufacturers, like DROP or KBDFans, sell fully functional keyboards themselves, but they mainly rose due to their manufacturing of keyboard kits.
 The design of these keyboard parts and of "what" to build is largely left up to the community innovators to generate.
 They sell (1) the custom keyboard specifications on their website along with (2) entire kits or parts that the user can go on to build the keyboard for themselves.
 Besides the manufacturer narrative fitting, the user narrative is about the same as well.